khowi81/bert-sentiment-analysis2/README.md

  Results:
  <img width="1864" height="753" alt="wandb_logs" src="https://github.com/user-attachments/assets/97c19513-efce-4106-ada7-b0358516a64b" />

   graphs included show the very first run on Colab.
 Not bad.
-I ran out of GPU time on Colab, hence the severe dropoff at the end.
+I ran out of GPU time on Colab, so I will add more complete graphs later.
 Note, using the NVIDIA RTX 4060 only took 1 hour, whereas the free tier on Colab took 4 hours.

 Future Work: